pwm/sfw-container/readme.md

 $c = new Container();

 // Add dependencies to the container
-// Resolving from within resolvers is easy as seen below with class A
+// Resolving from within resolvers is easy as $this is bound to the resolver as seen below
+// Alternatively you can also do closure style "use ($c)", "$c->resolve(...)"
 $c->add(A::class, function (): A {
     return new A(
         $this->resolve(B::class),
         $this->resolve(C::class)
     );
 });
+//
 $c->add(B::class, function (): B {
     return new B(1234);
 });